Benefits of Using a Water Softener

 Clog-Free Plumbing and Fixtures

 Soft water helps water flow smoothly in plumbing.
 Hard water causes mineral coatings to gather in your pipes and fixtures.
-This can create clogs and reduced water pressure.
+This can create clogs and lower water pressure.

 Soft water is lacks minerals.
-It doesn’t create deposits in pipes or restrict water flow in fixtures.
+It doesn’t create deposits in pipes or limit water flow in fixtures.

-The mineral deposits in hard water turn into limescale when heated.
-This can coat the heating elements in your appliances, lowering life span and efficiency.
+The mineral deposits in hard water turn into limescale when they get hot.
+This can cover the heating elements in your appliances, lowering life span and efficiency.

 As a result, your appliances may need regular fixes or need to be swapped out earlier.